Arnav2021453/sensex-app/README.md

 * JWT-based login (handled via Angular + Express)
 * Token stored in `localStorage` and attached via interceptor
 * Backend validates JWT on protected routes
+- 🔒 **Auto Logout on Token Expiration**:
+  - When the JWT token expires, the frontend detects this on any API call.
+  - The user is automatically logged out and redirected to the login page.

 ---